CLI Commands

 kick dev:debug

-Start the dev server with the Node.js inspector attached:
+Start the dev server with the Node.js debugger attached:

 kick dev:debug